CHALLENGE ~ WEEK 15

 Winter is coming!
 Now is the time to purchase winter gear that is on sale.
 Find what you need on sales and purchase it.

 Hand and Foot Warmers

 If you have a wood burning fireplace or stove, have it checked out and cleaned.
-You may also want to have your heater or filter on your furnace checked .
+In addition to gathering wood for the winter season.
+You may also want to have your heater or filter on your furnace checked.

 Skill or Drill

 Review the Emergency Financial First Aid Kit (EFFAK) as a guide to financial preparedness.